Trendyol/ios-architecture-decision-logs/adr/0023-config-name-definitions.md

 ## Decision

-We decided create new comon configs without `EXP_` prefix.
+We decided not to use `EXP_` prefix when we need to create new common configs

 * Do not add `EXP_` prefix when create new config in stage, prepod and prod configuration panels
 * `isLegacyCommonConfig` is deprecated, and must not be used.